citp/privacy-policy-historical/c/ce/cen/centro.net.md

-> *The following text is extracted and transformed from the centro.net privacy policy that was archived on 2016-06-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160629120647id_/http%3A//www.centro.net/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the centro.net privacy policy that was archived on 2016-12-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161204125902id_/https%3A//www.centro.net/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Centro
+# Privacy Policy - Digital Advertising Planning and Buying

 ## PRIVACY POLICY

 We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal information.

-What information do we collect?
+**What information do we collect?**

 We may collect, store and use the following kinds of personal data: